What should I do with my pension as I have left my job?

 Firstly there are two main types of pension, defined benefit and defined contribution.

-Defined benefit (DB) is a promise or more like an offer of a fixed income when you get to your retirement age.
-So for example your employer might offer you a pension of €12000 per annum if your lucky based on you completing a certain number of years service.
+A defined benefit (DB) is a promise or more like an offer of a fixed income when you get to your retirement age.
+So for example your employer might offer you a pension of €12000 per annum if you are lucky based on you completing a certain number of years of service.

-The majority of pension schemes today are defined contribution as defined benefit schemes are costly for employers to fund.
+The majority of pension schemes today are defined contributions as defined benefit schemes are costly for employers to fund.